 I hope you enjoy this carrot cake recipe as much as I do! ♥️

-- 2 cups fresh, peeled and finely grated carrots
+- 2 cups fresh carrots, peeled and grated

 - 2 and ½ cups all-purpose flour